-Because occupations involving physical labor dominate the local economy, Blanket is generally considered to be a blue-collar town.
-52.66% of the Blanket workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Blanket is a blue-collar town, with 52.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Blanket is a town of construction workers and builders, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Blanket who work in farm management occupations (17.55%), office and administrative support (10.11%), and food service (7.45%).

 Another important characteristic of Blanket is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.